 - impose conditions upon the concentration to prevent the strengthening of dominance or restriction of competition; or

-- block the implementation of a concentration and impose an obligation on the undertakings or controlling persons concerned to perform actions restoring the previous situation or remove the consequences of the concentration.
+- block the implementation of a concentration and impose an obligation to perform actions restoring the previous situation or remove the consequences of the concentration.

-All decisions rendered by the Council may be appealed to the Vilnius Regional Administrative Court within 20 days of the receipt of the decision or its publication in the Official Gazette.
+Final decisions made by the Council can be appealed within 20 days of the receipt of the decision.
 An appeal does not stop the implementation of a decision unless the court decides otherwise.
-Within 14 days of the adoption of a decision by the Vilnius Regional Administrative Court, it may be further appealed to the Supreme Administrative Court of Lithuania.

 Case law and recent developments

-The main institution overlooking the implementation of competition law is the Competition Council (www.kt.gov.lt).
-It is composed of five members appointed for a term of six years.
-The chairman of the Council is appointed by the president of the Republic of Lithuania.
+The main institution overlooking the implementation of competition law is the Council (English version accessible on http://kt.gov.lt/en/index.php).
+The Council is composed of five members appointed for a term of six years.
+The chairman of the Council is appointed by the President of the Republic of Lithuania.

-The Council cooperates with the European Commission and national competition authorities within the European Competition Network (the ECN) and the European Competition Authorities.
+The Council cooperates with the European Commission and national competition authorities within the European Competition Network (ECN).
 Through the ECN, the information-exchange process is coordinated in cross-border mergers.
-The Council seeks to render decisions in line with the merger control practice of the European Commission.

 In addition to the supervision of the Law, the Council performs supervision of the Law on Monitoring of State Aid to Undertakings and also carries out functions assigned by the Law on Prices and the Law on Advertising.